jescresswell/jescresswell.github.io/_pages/about.md

 I have deep expertise in generative modelling - especially through the lens of the manifold hypothesis - conformal prediction, self-supervised learning, differential privacy, and federated learning.

 ### News:
+- Apr.
+2025 - I had a short paper accepted to  SIGIR 2025, and am reviewing for ICCV 2025
 - Mar.
 2025 - I'll be serving as an Area Chair for NeurIPS 2025
 - Jan.
 2025 - I had two Spotlight papers accepted to ICLR on [fairness](https://arxiv.org/abs/2410.01888) and [memorization](https://arxiv.org/abs/2411.00113), and an Oral paper at [NAACL](https://arxiv.org/abs/2410.12916)!
 - Dec.
 2024 - I'll be serving as an Area Chair for ICML 2025